Akilraj-1153/Akilraj-N-Portfolio/README.md

 ## Conclusion

-This documentation provides an overview of the portfolio website, its components, libraries, deployment process, and instructions for local development.
-It serves as a guide for developers to understand and extend the functionality of the portfolio.
+This documentation provides an overview of my portfolio website, its components, libraries, deployment process, and instructions for local development.
+It serves as a guide for anyone interested in understanding and extending the functionality of my portfolio.